phonopy/phonopy/doc/examples.rst

 |NaCl-PDOS|

-With non-analytical term correction, the PDOS may not change very much because it mainly affects to the density of states only around :math:`\Gamma` point.
+With non-analytical term correction, the PDOS may not change very much because it mainly affects phonon modes in the reciprocal region close to :math:`\Gamma` point.

 ::